nocomplexity/FreeAndOpenMachineLearning/architecture.rst

 - Separation of concerns is just as for any IT architecture a good practice.

-So to minimize the risks make sure you a good view on all your risks.
+So to minimize the risks make sure you have a good view on all your risks.
 Your solution architecture should give you this overview, including a view of all objects and components that will be changed (or updated) sooner or later.
 Hosting a machine learning application is partly comparable with hosting large distributed systems.
 And history learns that this can still be a problem field if not managed well.
 So make sure what dependencies you accept regarding hosting choices and what dependencies you want to avoid.